microsoft/vision-datasets/README.md

 Check [DATA_PREPARATION.md](DATA_PREPARATION.md) for complete guide on how to prepare datasets in steps.

-Once you have multiple datasets, it is more convenient to have all the `DatasetInfo` in one place and instantiate `DatasetManifest` or even `ManifestDataset` by just using the dataset name, usage ( train, val ,test) and version.
+Once you have multiple datasets, it is more convenient to have all the `DatasetInfo` in one place and instantiate `DatasetManifest` or even `VisionDataset` by just using the dataset name, usage ( train, val ,test) and version.

 This repo offers the class `DatasetHub` for this purpose.
-Once instantiated with a json including the `DatasetInfo` for all datasets, you can retrieve a `ManifestDataset` by
+Once instantiated with a json including the `DatasetInfo` for all datasets, you can retrieve a `VisionDataset` by

 ```{python}
 import pathlib